musk101/musk101/README.md

 </div>

 ## About me? 👩:
 Hey!
 I am a second year student pursuing B.Tech in Information Technology from  VIT, Vellore who tries to learn new things every single day.
-I have failed ennumber of times but nothing can stop me from learning new technologies.
+Nothing can stop me from learning new technologies.
 I always try and work with people who are better than I am so that I can come out of my comfort zone and learn new things.
 I am a frontend Developer and also Interested in Competetive Coding.
+I love to mentor my juniors and work for the betterment of the community.

 Apart from all this I am an avid reader and love to binge watch some murder mystery and I really wish to write a book one day.